Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

     The `buildenv-sidecar` container determines if the Kiwi-NG build was successful or not.

-    - If the Kiwi-NG build completed successfully, the image root, kernel, and initrd artifacts are uploaded to the artifact repository.
+    * If the Kiwi-NG build completed successfully, the image root, kernel, and `initrd` artifacts are uploaded to the artifact repository.
-    - If the Kiwi-NG build failed to complete successfully, an optional SSH Debug shell is enabled so the image build can be debugged.
+    * If the Kiwi-NG build failed to complete successfully, an optional SSH debug shell is enabled so the image build can be debugged.

     ```bash
     ncn# kubectl -n ims logs -f $POD -c buildenv-sidecar